brownm1006/GHG_challenge3/README.md

 The main purpose of this project is to ramp up the owner of this codes with knowledge of Python and to understand core business rules of GHG Sat before 3-4 days starting monday the 31 at 19:00.
 To do so GHG Sat have sent the [Observation Management](#Challenge3:-Observation-Management) challenge.

 This repository containt a Python project needed to validate minimal knowledge of Python by implemeting basic Rest Api call used to interact with a Shopping cart.
+The Shopping cart is used for validate the Django feachures.

 ## Requirement